bmaher74/quant_at/data/README.md

 ## Usage

 Simplest usage for mass download is `python simple.py`.
 This will read all symbols from under `data` and start downloading them.
+Same for `python futures.py`.

-For parallel execution, we provided a chunking ability,
+For parallel execution, we provided a chunking ability [TBD],

 ```
 python simple.py 0 4